health project in banglADESH

 - Midwives and health professionals receive training courses in counselling and communication.

 - During information sessions, pregnant women and their families learn how to prepare for the birth and how to prevent possible complications.

 - Rickshaw ambulances, specially designed for emergency situations, have been made available.

-Enfants du Monde collaborates with local partners PARI (Participatory Action for Rural Innovation) and ICDDR,B (International Centre for Diarrhoea/ Disease Research) as well as the Ministry of Health in Bangladesh.
+Enfants du Monde collaborates with local partners ICDDR,B (International Centre for Diarrhoea/ Disease Research) and BRAC as well as the Ministry of Health in Bangladesh.